minio/docs/source/installation/deploy-minio-distributed.rst

        Specify the *same* unique, random, and long string for all nodes in the deployment.

+   * - :envvar:`MINIO_SERVER_URL`
+     - The URL hostname the MinIO Console uses for connecting to the MinIO server.
+This variable is *required* if specifying TLS certificates which **do not** contain the IP address of the MinIO Server host as a :rfc:`Subject Alternative Name <rfc5280#section-4.2.1.6>`.
+       Specify a hostname covered by one of the TLS certificate SAN entries.

    * - :envvar:`MINIO_KMS_SECRET_KEY`
      - The key to use for encrypting the MinIO backend (users, groups,